synesissoftware/xTests/README.md

 ## Examples

 Extensive examples are provided in the ```examples``` directory, along with a markdown description for each.
-Here, it is worth just providing a simplest-useful example, as shown below:
+Here, it is worth just providing a simplest-possible useful example, as shown below:

 ```c
 /* file: example.c.factorial.c */